fabrice-ducos/tactcl/README.md

 For installing Tcl/Tk, type `make tk`

 For installing TclJava (TclBlend and Jacl), type `make tcljava`

+For installing well-behaved packages (at the author's knowledge), type `make stable`

 For installing everything, type `make all` (you may experience errors depending on your environment, this early version of TacTCL doesn't take care of missing dependencies of the packages it gathers).